esamattis/geekslides/README.markdown

 # Geek Slides

-These slides was made for my introductory Node.js talk.
+These slides were made for my introductory Node.js talk.
 They also served as a code example within the talk.

 This is like any another HTML based slide system, but there is also clever web server written with Node.js that allows presenter to remote control the slides from a mobile web app.
-So anyone in the audience can view the slides and the slides are immediately switched on their screen as the presenter goes on with the slides.
+So anyone in the audience can view the slides and the slides are immediately switched on their screens as the presenter goes on with the slides.